PowerDNS/pdns/docs/backends/bind.rst

 ``bind-check-interval``
 ~~~~~~~~~~~~~~~~~~~~~~~

-How often to check for zone changes.
-See :ref:`bind-operation` section.
+Interval in seconds to check for zone file changes.
+Default is 0 (disabled).

+See :ref:`bind-operation` section for more information.

 .. _setting-bind-dnssec-db: